ItsMichal/sea-of-thoughts/README.md

 A web application used to connect with people through small messages in a bottle.
 Throw your thoughts out to sea, and let someone read them and get connected with you.
 A novel way of mixing meditation, writing, and connection.

+## Features

+- A calming, relaxing, minimalist UI/UX in a single page webapp
+- Responsive design for multiple screen sizes
+- Send and receive messages in a bottle from other users currently online
+- Ability to play calming music and piano
+- ASMR sound effects when typing, sending and receiving bottles
+- Day/Night modes, which automatically detect and switch
+- Sea who else is in the sea of thoughts

 ### Please check the deployments bar on the right for a live example.

 # HackMIT2020 Project Link